Frequently Asked Questions for 2023 Camps

 What will cleaning procedures entail?

-What happens if someone at camp displays symptoms of COVID-19?*
+What happens if someone shows symptoms of illness at camp?

-- If a camper appears to be ill, or voices they are feeling unwell at camp, they will be moved to an isolated, outdoor location under supervision.
-Caregivers will be notified for immediate pick-up.
+• If a camper appears to be ill, or voices they are feeling unwell at camp, they will be moved to an isolated location under supervision.
+Caretakers will be notified for immediate pick-up.

-- Fully vaccinated staff or campers who have been in close contact with a confirmed case of COVID-19 and are experiencing symptoms will be asked to test immediately.
-With two negative test results 24 hours apart, they will be able to return once they are symptom free for 24 hours.
+• Fully vaccinated staff or campers who have been in close contact with a confirmed case of COVID-19 and are experiencing symptoms will be asked to test immediately.

 *Subject to change based on government and health professional’s recommendations.
 We will update this page and email registered families should changes in policy occur.